qbradq/sharduo/README.md

 A huge thank you goes out to the following groups, in no particular order.

-* The Penultima Online (POL) packet documentation for being a guide stone and first source of packet information.
+* The Penultima Online (POL) packet documentation for being a guide stone and first source of packet and GUMP information.
 * Every contributor to the RunUO / PlayUO / ServUO source code for packet reference.
 * Every contributor to the ClassicUO source code for packet and client behavior